yerf123/course-RH/book/duckietown-robotics-development/01_connecting_and_operating_a_Duckiebot/03_initialization.md

-### Wheels calibration {#rh-wheels-calibration status=ready}
+### Wheel calibration {#rh-wheels-calibration status=ready}

 The Duckiebot uses a [differential drive](https://docs.duckietown.org/DT19/learning_materials/out/duckiebot_modeling.html).
-For it to go forward in a straight line depends on the motors turning at the exact same speed.
+Going forward in a straight line therefore depends on the motors turning at the exact same speed.
 As in reality every motor is slightly different, we have to account for these imprecisions using a wheel calibration procedure.
 In Duckietown we are currently using a [gain-trim approach](https://docs.duckietown.org/DT19/learning_materials/out/odometry_calibration.html) for that.

 Follow the instructions [here](+opmanual_duckiebot#wheel-calibration) to run through the calibration procedure with your Duckiebot and help him drive straight.